Yeshiva of Greater Washington

-The Yeshiva of Greater Washington (Tiferes Gedaliah) (YGW) is a litvishe Yeshiva located in Kemp Mill, Maryland.
+The Yeshiva of Greater Washington, also known as Tiferes Gedaliah and commonly abbreviated YGW, is an Orthodox Jewish yeshiva in Kemp Mill, Maryland.
 It was founded in 1964 by Rabbi Gedaliah Anemer.
-It consists of a Kollel (Zichron Amram), a Yeshiva Gedolah (that offers a Bachelor's in Talmudic Law degree through its fully accredited college program as Yeshiva College of the Nation's Capital), and separate high schools for boys and girls.
-The Rosh Yeshiva is Rav Aaron Lopiansky.
+It consists of a kollel (Zichron Amram), a yeshiva gedolah (that offers a Bachelor's in Talmudic Law degree through its fully accredited college program as Yeshiva College of the Nation's Capital), and separate high schools for boys and girls.
+The rosh yeshiva is Rav Aaron Lopiansky.

 History

-Rabbi Gedaliah Anemer created the Yeshiva High School of Greater Washington in 1964.
+Rabbi Gedaliah Anemer founded the Yeshiva High School of Greater Washington in 1964.
 The school opened the girls division with six students.
 The boys division opened its first tenth grade class in the following year.
 The Yeshiva High School began expanding to include a junior high school in the 1980s and changed its name to the Yeshiva of Greater Washington.

 In 1995, the Yeshiva opened its postsecondary education program, the Yeshiva College of the Nation's Capital.
 It offers a nationally accredited Bachelor's in Talmudic Law.
-The Yeshiva hired Talmudic scholar Aaron Lopiansky to serve as the Rosh Yeshiva for the Yeshiva Gedolah.
+The yeshiva hired Talmudic scholar Aaron Lopiansky to serve as the rosh yeshiva for the yeshiva gedolah.